Android-for-Python/Android-for-Python-Users/README.md

 Unlike the desktop you must provide information *about* your Python code, this requirement causes everybody who doesn't understand it to crash and burn.
 This information must be supplied in the buildozer.spec file.
 It includes *all* the pip packages your app depends on, any file types your app depends on for data, and the Android permissions your app depends on.
 Meta-information may not be limited to that short list, but that list is critical.

+## App Security

+A mobile app is different from a desktop app in that it is less likely to be physically secure from bad actors.
+Anybody with Android Studio and a device on which your app is installed can view most of the contents of your app, though Python, Java, or C code must be decompiled to be human readable (this is not hard).

+You can make things harder to reverse engineer by designing your app such that:

+ - Any trade secrets are on a server.

+ - No passwords are built into the app, password vaildation is with a server.

+ - Any temporary refresh keys are saved in [app private storage](#app-storage-directory), and not in the app install directory.
+And for private storage do not us p4a's `android.app_storage_path()` api call as this location is not secure

 # Android Storage

 The view of the Android file system has changed a few times over the years.
 Modern Android devices physically use *external storage*, however the term is ambiguous as it applies to two incompatible uses cases.